thomas-xin/Miza/README.md

 ![Screenshot21](https://cdn.discordapp.com/attachments/687567100767633432/779074382063992852/image0.png)

 You may notice that sometimes Miza will react a ✨ on your message, too!
 Miza has a levelling system, ~~don't worry, its not as invasive as certain other bots infamous level-up @, Miza doesn't send a message when you level up at this current time.~~ If you recieve this reaction, then congrats, you've just had a huge boost of exp and other rewards!
-You can gain rewards through various FUN and/or GAME categories, ranging from an in-Discord 2048 game (which lets you adjust the size of the playing board) to a slots machine.
+You can gain rewards through various FUN categories, ranging from an in-Discord 2048 game (which lets you adjust the size of the playing board) to a slots machine.

 - **Okay, but how do I make a command?**